 Pay banding is not a new concept to the private and public sector industries.
-It is currently underway in a few government agencies, notably in the Federal Aviation Administration as well as in the Internal Revenue Service - where FMA has a large number of members.
+It is currently underway in a number of demonstration projects throughout the Department of Defense and a few government agencies, notably in the Federal Aviation Administration as well as in the Internal Revenue Service - where FMA has a large number of members.
 The job classification and pay system was developed in the late 1980s, and has seen varying levels of success across private industry and in the public sector.

-Under the final regulations for DHS MAX^{HR}, applicable employees will no longer be governed by the traditional General Schedule (GS) pay system, which is made up of 15 levels and within level steps.
+Under the final NSPS regulations, applicable employees will no longer be governed by the traditional General Schedule (GS) pay system, which is made up of 15 levels and within level steps.
 The GS system is based on the premise that an employee who commits themselves to public service will be rewarded for longevity of service and tenure in the system through regular pay raises and promotions as long as the employee is "fully performing" the duties assigned.
-Under the pay banding system within pay for performance, the employee will be lumped into one of 12-15 job clusters that combine like job functions, and then placed in one of four pay bands: Entry Level, Full Performance, Senior Expert, and Supervisory (with the potential for more senior-level management bands).
+Under the pay banding system within pay for performance, the employee will be lumped into a broad job cluster based that combine like job functions, and then placed in one of three pay bands: Entry Level, Full Performance, and Supervisory (with the potential for more senior-level management bands).

 While the exact determination of the pay range for each pay band has yet to be determined, it is our understanding that the GS salary structure will act as the baseline for moving an employee into the new band as well as act as a guide for determining the low and high ends of each band.
 Furthermore, we also have received assurances that current employees will not see any reduction in their current pay, and in fact qualified employees could receive higher salaries from this transition.
-We at FMA believe that this is a sound move on the part of DHS and OPM.
-The GS system is familiar to Federal managers and 1641 Prince Street • Alexandria VA 22314-2818 • Tel: (703) 683-8700 • Fax: (703) 683-8707 11 employees, and moving into a new pay banding system in and of itself creates some consternation.
+We at FMA believe that this is a sound move on the part of DOD and OPM.
+The GS system is familiar to federal managers and employees, and moving into a new pay banding system in and of itself creates some consternation.
 Using the GS system as the foundation will allay concerns that pay rates will be significantly reduced.